Best Bathroom Faucets for Your Home

 Faucets are generally available in four types: single hole, centerset, widespread and wall mount.
 If you are replacing an old faucet, your new faucet may need to be the same type as the old one, depending on the installation setup.
 Touchless bathroom faucets, once found primarily in commercial bathrooms, are now available for homes.
 Most are made for one-hole sinks.

 The design of your sink plays a large part in determining which type of faucet you’ll install.

-Spouts may be aerated or nonaerated.
-Handles come in a wide range of styles including ring-type cylinder, round, cross and lever, and may be a single unit or separate for customized hot- and cold-water control.
+Spout designs may be aerated or nonaerated.
+Handles come in a wide range of styles including ring-type cylinder, round and cross and lever.
+There may be a single unit or separate handles for customized hot and cold water control.

 Many manufacturers offer lifetime finishes that won’t tarnish over time to ensure that your faucet looks great for years.
 Commonly used finishes include chrome, brass, colored, gold plate, nickel, stainless steel and PVD.

 - Chrome may have a polished, brushed or matte finish and is durable and economical.